thanthese/bump-date/README.md

     14.03.30          => 14.03.30u
     14.03.30u         => 14.03.30u

+An incorrect weekday will be corrected.
 Junk at the end of the line is ignored,

     14.03.30u foo     => 14.03.30u foo